Traveling Safely With Your Adult Dog: Tips And Tricks

 Engaging in interactive play during breaks

 Take regular breaks during the journey to allow your dog some time to stretch their legs and engage in interactive play.
-Tossing a ball, playing a game of tug-of-war, or practicing basic commands can help burn off excess energy and keep them mentally stimulated.
+Tossing a ball, playing a of tug-of-war, or practicing basic commands can help burn off excess energy and keep them mentally stimulated.

 Offering treat-dispensing puzzles or toys